The Dawn of Everything: Archaeological and anthropological evidence

+Sources of domination

 Synthesizing these findings, the authors move to discovering underlying factors for the rigid, hierarchical, and highly bureaucratized political system of contemporary civilization.
 Rejecting the category of "the State" as a trans-historical reality, they instead define three basic sources of domination in human societies: control over violence (sovereignty), control over information (bureaucracy), and charismatic competition (politics).
 They explore the utility of this new approach by comparing examples of early centralised societies that elude definition as states, such as the Olmec and Chavín de Huántar, as well as the Inca, China in the Shang dynasty, the Maya Civilization, and Ancient Egypt.
-From this they go on to argue that these civilisations were not direct precursors to our modern states, but operated on very different principles.
-The origins of modern states, they conclude, are shallow rather than deep, and owe more to colonial violence than to social evolution.
+They argue that these civilisations were not direct precursors to our modern states, but operated on very different principles, arguing that modern states owe more to colonial violence than to social evolution.
 Returning to North America, the authors then bring the story of the Indigenous critique and Kondiaronk full circle, showing how the values of freedom and democracy encountered by Europeans among the Wendat and neighbouring peoples had historical roots in the rejection of an earlier system of hierarchy, with its focus at the urban center of Cahokia on the Mississippi.